petromir/spring-boot-nlayered-project/README.md

 # Spring Boot project using N-layered architecture

+## Status
+The project is still in very early phase and doesn't represent the final vision!

 ## Environment

 Java and Maven are managed by SDKMAN.
 To install the defined versions in `.sdkmanrc` file run the command: